Top 5 Safety Tips

 If you, like many patients, are normally very active and independent, taking downtime after surgery can be a challenge.
 It’s essential that you have support from your friends or family as well as your surgical team throughout the recovery process to help you stay comfortable and assist you with certain activities until you are healed enough to complete them safely.
 When you interview surgeons, find out what you can expect in terms of communication and care from the practice before and after your procedure.
 We believe patients should have around-the-clock access by phone so that any question or concern that pops up can be addressed quickly.

 We make patient safety our top priority at Granite Bay Cosmetic Surgery.
-You can learn all about our approach to patient care at a personal consultation with Dr. Christa Clark.
+You can learn all about our approach to patient care at a personal consultation with one of our doctors.